malach-it/boruta_auth/guides/provider_integration.md

   end
 ```

-Last, you need to store `last_login_at` field of users to keep track of timestamp when user logs in
+Last, you need to store the `last_login_at` field of users to keep track of the timestamp when users log in

 ```elixir
 # priv/repo/migrations/<timestamp>_add_last_login_at_to_users.exs